 Gazlowe Build Guide “Hey, time is money friend.”

-Welcome to our guide for Gazlowe, a Melee Specialist in Heroes of the Storm.
+Welcome to our guide for Gazlowe, a Melee Assassin in Heroes of the Storm.
 Within these pages, you will find everything required to understand how best to play this hero, in both different map styles and team compositions.

 Gazlowe's Strengths and Weaknesses